thkukuk/workday-counter/README.md

 ![Screenshot](images/Workday-Counter-Screenshot.png "Screenshot")

-This POD consisting of one container image can be deployed on a Kubernetes cluster and accessed via a load balancer.
+This POD consist of a container image which can be deployed on a Kubernetes cluster and accessed via a load balancer.
 It displays:
   * The SUSE and openSUSE Kubic logos
   * A message with the number of working days